charlesbraun2012-lab/Forge-HexBot/README.md

 # Forge-HexBot
-Mostly 3d printed 3d printer for the forge event in Hack Club.
-Using the open scource MKS Tinybee with TMC2209 Drivers.
-Sponsored By:
-Wham Bam Systems
-LDO Motors
+HexBotv2 (yes there was a v1 😭) is a mostly 3d printed 3d printer (only uses screws and threaded inserts but for v3 i plan to make it all press fit).
+This project is powered by: Forge, WhamBamSystems, and LDO Motors.
+This uses the open scource MKS tinybee board with TMC2209 with wifi integration.
+I plan to devlop a web app to utlise remote printing and controll.
+Additionally I plan to make an AMS style system that will be able to change colours wirelessly.
+(That is a seprate project)